Crown Bridges alliance, Helsinki

 In February 2019 we started the interior works of the tunnel that will be the basis of the new wastewater treatment technology in the plant.
 YIT will also renovate and improve capacity of the entire sludge treatment process.
 The largest part of the contract includes the construction of a new sludge separation building including auxiliary equipment.

 The contractalso covers earth works, concrete work, rock engineering of the plant as well as installation work for underground wastewater systems.
 The work will be completed in December 2023.
-The operation of the existing plant will be ongoing throughout the construction period.

 In January 2020 we began E2 tunnel works as part of the development of Henriksdal wastewater treatment plant.
 The new contract covers tunneling works, concrete works, rock engineering for pumping stations and installation of pumping stations and pipelines.
 The main tunnel runs under the urban area between Bromma and Sickla in Stockholm and it will be approximately 14 kilometers long.
 YIT will construct 7.7 kilometers of the tunnel.